rust-lang/rustc-dev-guide/src/backend/libs-and-metadata.md

 ### dylib

 A `dylib` is a platform-specific shared library.
-It includes the `rustc` [metadata] in a special section called `.rustc` in a compressed format.
+It includes the `rustc` [metadata] in a special link section called `.rustc` in a compressed format.

 ### rmeta